CharlelieLrt/modulus/examples/geophysics/diffusion_fwi/README.md

 torchrun --standalone --nnodes=<NUM_NODES> --nproc_per_node=<NUM_GPUS_PER_NODE> compute_stats.py --dir <path_to_output_directory> --batch_size 512 --num_workers 4
 ```

-Once these steps are completed, you should have a dataset ready to be used for
+After these steps are completed, verify that you have a dataset ready to be used for
 training.

 ## Training

->**Configuration basics**
+>**Configuration Basics**
 >
 >Training is handled by `train.py`, configured using
->[hydra](https://hydra.cc/docs/intro/) based on the contents of the `config`
+>[Hydra](https://hydra.cc/docs/intro/) based on the contents of the `config`
 >directory.
 Hydra allows for YAML-based modular and hierarchical configuration
->management and supports command-line overrides for quick testing and
+>management and supports command-line overrides for rapid testing and
 >experimentation.
 The `conf/config_train.yaml` file includes the default
 >parameters for training a diffusion model for FWI.
 It contains some fields
->that must be provided by the user at runtime.
+>that must be provided by you at runtime.
 This can be done by directly
 >editing the `conf/config_train.yaml` file (or a copy of it), or by using hydra
 >overrides.
 For example, to specify a dataset and use a different batch size, one
 >can run: